mbalbera/gitbot/README.md

 1. Fork the Repo: Start by forking this repository to your GitHub account.

-2. Create .env file: Create a .env file in the root of your project with the following variables:
+2. Create .env file: Create a .env file in the root of your project with the following variables: (Make sure to replace the placeholder values with your actual GitHub username, personal access token, and repository details.)

 ```env
 GITHUB_USERNAME=your_github_username